Ganliber/Ganliber/README.md

 ### About me
 👶 A rookie in the field of information security, currently living in China.<p>
 👯 Looking to collaborate on Linux kernel and software security.<p>
+💰 Also interested in Fintech & Blockchain Security.<p>
 <!-- 🏀 basketball fan<p>
 🎧 pure music lovers<p> -->